POSTED BY February 17, 2017 COMMENTS (42)ON

 Some airlines allow students and senior citizens some basic discount on the base fare, it’s a small discount like 8-10%, but still saves you some money.
 If you are travelling with your children or parents, you might want to check if you can get some further discounts.

-Do read the terms and conditions for these student and senior citizen discount offers as they might not be applicable on some dates or routes.
+Do read the terms and conditions for this student and senior citizen discount offers as they might not be applicable on some dates or routes.

 Something which everyone can do is search for offers while booking for the flights.
 Almost all the times there are various websites which offer different types of discount or cashback for booking flights.